VEGAN Ravioli. Homemade. Fresh. Filled with Almond Tofu Ricotta Cheese. Easy to make. Can be frozen for later. Delicious!

 These ravioli are stuffed with our homemade vegan almond tofu ricotta cheese, which is easy to make and tastes amazing.
 It lends a slight nutty flavor to the ravioli which I found to be the perfect flavor combination.
 We smothered ours in marinara sauce but using pesto, alfredo, or lemon olive oil would be delicious too.
 We also topped ours with vegan parmesan.

-Homemade Ravioli stuffed with Vegan Ricotta Cheese and smothered in marinara sauce.
+Homemade Vegan Ravioli Dough stuffed with Vegan Ricotta Cheese and smothered in marinara sauce.

 - 1 cup semolina flour